Natan-Torres-0x0L/C-Strings-Library/README.md

 ## string_split
   > <pre>char **string_split(const char *source, const char *target, const char *space, bool sensitive)</pre>
   Arguments:
-   - source: the source string
+   - `source`: the source string
-   - target: string to be replaced
+   - `target`: string to be replaced
-   - space: new string that will replace the cases
+   - `space`: new string that will replace the cases
-   - sensitive: case sensitice search
+   - `sensitive`: case sensitice search

   Returns:
    - An array of strings with all splitted parts